-Short vs long videos
+Short vs long videos: what length is best?

 How long should a video sales letter, a webinar or any kind of video content be if your goal is to get more sales appointments?